 Whether you’re forming an LLC or registering a DBA, you shouldn’t feel intimidated about the process.
 Rather than filling out the paperwork and filing everything on your own, you can use an online service to handle all of the work for you.

-Platforms like LegalZoom make it easy for anyone to start an LLC or register a DBA.
+Platforms like ZenBusiness make it easy for anyone to start an LLC or register a DBA.

-The LLC formation process is just as easy.
-The questions will be a little bit more in-depth, but you won’t have to fill out any forms or file any paperwork on your own.
-LegalZoom will send the appropriate forms directly to the right state agency on your behalf.
+The LLC formation process is easy.
+You’ll answer a few simple questions, but you won’t have to fill out any forms or file any paperwork on your own.
+ZenBusiness will send the appropriate forms directly to the right state agency on your behalf.

-You can also use LegalZoom for things like EINs, registered agent services, trademarks, patents, copyrights, and other important business solutions.
+You can also use ZenBusiness for things like EINs, registered agent services, trademarks, patents, copyrights, and other important business solutions.

-If you’re still torn and can’t decide whether a DBA or LLC is right for you, LegalZoom has a really cool tool on its website that you can take advantage of.
+If you’re still torn and can’t decide whether a DBA or LLC is right for you, here are a few tips to help you navigate this decision.

 Tip #1 — Liability Protection